Tom Glavine: Drafts and minor leagues

-Glavine was drafted by both the Los Angeles Kings in the 1984 NHL Entry Draft (in the fourth round, 69th overall—two rounds ahead of future National Hockey League star Brett Hull and five rounds ahead of Luc Robitaille, both 2009 Hockey Hall of Fame inductees), and the Atlanta Braves Major League Baseball organization in the second round of the 1984 amateur baseball draft.
-Glavine elected to play baseball.
+Glavine was drafted by both the Los Angeles Kings of the National Hockey League (NHL) in the 1984 NHL entry draft in the fourth round, 69th overall—two rounds ahead of Brett Hull and five ahead of Luc Robitaille, both future Hockey Hall of Fame inductees—and by the Atlanta Braves in the second round of the 1984 MLB draft.
+Glavine elected to play baseball and signed on with the Braves.